alexandrumuntenas/pingu/docs/Modules/farewell.md

 The commands listed below can only be used by the server owner, or by persons with the [MANAGE_GUILD\*](https://discord.com/developers/docs/topics/permissions) permission.

 !!!
-Enable this module using `/p2enmod module: farewell`.
+Enable this module using `/admin modules enable module: farewell`.

-Disable this module using `/p2dismod module: farewell`.
+Disable this module using `/admin modules disable module: farewell`.
 !!!

 | Comando                                     | Funcion                                                                                         | Ejemplo                                                                     |